angelaanjorin/Hangman/README.md

 * All the above bugs were noticed by playing the game repeatedly whilist writing the code but also by friends that have tested it.

 ## Functionality
-* All links have been hovered and clicked to ensure accessibility.
-* Pages all load correctly on all device screen sizes.
-* All social media links work correctly and open on a new tab.
-* All images load on each page as intended.
-* All the buttons and links on the different pages are working correctly and bring the users to the function that they were built for.
-* The button on the Signup Page and the sections to be filled out with the requested information change the border color when hovered by the user.
-They are working without issues.
-* The filled out sections of the form change color when completed by the user correctly.

 # Bugs